geodes-sms/PromptStudio/doc/specifications.md

 It is meant to be used for any application domain and task.
 However, it does not support conversational prompts.
 Each prompt sent is assumed to be indepdent of any previous prompt sent.

 PromptStudio generalizes Gauransh's [PromptSLR](https://github.com/geodes-sms/PromptSLR).
 A very related tool is [PromptFoo](https://www.promptfoo.dev/).
-It allows to connect to different LLMs and run prompt templates on many inputs.
+It allows connecting to different LLMs and run prompt templates on many inputs.
 You can define your own metrics and your own evaluation of the result.
 Configurations are done using YAML.
-Prompt templates use [Nunjucks]https://mozilla.github.io/nunjucks/ syntax.
-It is an [open source project](https://github.com/promptfoo/promptfoo).
+Prompt templates use [Nunjucks](https://mozilla.github.io/nunjucks/) syntax.
+PromptFoo is an [open source project](https://github.com/promptfoo/promptfoo).

 PromptStudio comprises 3 modules: designer, configurator, and analyzer.